 $(tutor config printroot)/data/mysql to the new MySQL instance.
 Configure the Open edX platform to point at the new database:

 tutor config save \ --set MYSQL_HOST=yourdb.com \ --set MYSQL_PORT=3306 \ --set MYSQL_ROOT_USERNAME=root \ --set MYSQL_ROOT_PASSWORD=p4ssw0rd

 The changes will be taken into account the next time the platform is restarted.

-Beware that moving the data components to dedicated servers has the potential of creating new single points of failures (SPOF).
-To avoid this situation, each component should be installed as a highly available service (or as highly available SaaS).
+Beware that moving the data components to dedicated servers has the potential of creating new single points of failure (SPOF).
+To avoid this situation, each component should be installed as a highly available service (or as a highly available SaaS).

 Scaling with multiple servers

 As the number of users of a web platform increases, they put increased pressure on the web workers that respond to their requests.
 Thus, in most cases, web worker performance is the first bottleneck that system administrators have to face when their service becomes more popular.
 Initially, any given Kubernetes-based Tutor platform ships with one replica for each deployment.
 To increase (or reduce) the number of replicas for any given service, run

 tutor k8s scale <name> <number of replicas>.
 Behind the scenes, this command will trigger a